Skip to content

 • Delivery mode: Online

-• Time period: Academic Year 1, February-March 2025
+• Time period: Academic Year 1, Winter Term

 • Lead faculty: Tommaso Nannicini